ethanlabs101/integrity-checker/README.md

 # ⚠️ Notes

-- Designed for user-space directory scanning (Non-system/protected files)
+- Designed for user-space directory scanning (Non-system/protected files).
-- Not intended as a full system-wide/large scale audit tool
+- Not intended as a full system-wide/large scale audit tool.
-- Uses a single snapshot database
+- Uses a single snapshot database.
-- Saving a new snapshot overwrites the previous stored baseline.
-(1 at a time)
+- Saving a new snapshot overwrites the previous stored baseline (1 at a time).

 ---